jonvaudio/simd_granodi/README.md

 #define sg_vectorcall(f) __vectorcall f
 ````

-and on all other platforms, this macro is defined as the identity macro:
+and on other platforms, this macro is defined as the identity macro:

 ```cpp
 #define sg_vectorcall(f) f
 ```

-and so is harmless.
+and so has no effect.

-Examples of use:
+Example of use:

 ```cpp
 float sg_vectorcall(my_func)(const float x) {